-Upon termination of the employment of Mr. Lee, Mr. Fanger or Ms. Guidroz (each, an "Executive") for any reason, he or she will be entitled to receive all earned but unpaid salary, accrued but unused vacation benefits and unpaid expenses through the termination date.
-In addition, the Lee Employment Agreement, the Fanger Employment Agreement and the Guidroz Employment Agreement provide for the following payments and benefits in the event of termination of the Executive's employment for the following reasons:
+Upon termination of the employment of Mr. Lee, Mr. Fanger or Mr. Ferrucci (each, an "Executive") for any reason, he will be entitled to receive all earned but unpaid salary, accrued but unused vacation benefits, and unpaid expenses through the termination date.
+In addition, the Lee Employment Agreement, the Fanger Employment Agreement and the Ferrucci Employment Agreement provide for the following payments and benefits in the event of termination of the Executive's employment for the following reasons: